 Both float and integer models of autoencoders could be used.

-It was suggested to investigate the integerization in an EE (intra coding)
+It was suggested to investigate the integerization in an EE (using intra coding).

-Decision (SW): Adopt JVET-AB0125 in new version of SADL
+Decision (SW): Adopt JVET-AB0125 in new version of SADL.

-JVET-AB0126 AhG11 - SADL update [F. Galpin, T. Dumas, P. Bordes, E. François (InterDigital)]
+JVET-AB0126 AhG11 – SADL update [F. Galpin, T. Dumas, P. Bordes, E. François (InterDigital)]